 |Belize||Ghana||Isle of Man||St. Kitts & Nevis||United States Territories|

-Any other exceptions to the rules for the language requirements may occur in specific and circumstantial cases that prove the international student’s English proficiency in other ways.
+Any other exception to the rules for the language requirements may occur in specific and circumstantial cases that prove the international student’s English proficiency in other ways.

-Any request to be exempt from the language requirements must be submitted in writing to the Admissions Office with supporting documentation.
+Any request to be exempt from the language requirements must be submitted in writing to International Admissions at firstname.lastname@example.org, with supporting documentation.
 Heidelberg University reserves the right to approve the adequacy of the exemption request.

 What if my English language score is not high enough?

-If your score does not meet the minimum requirements above, you can still be admitted, but you may have to taek ESL courses through the Heidelberg English Language Institute (HELI).
+If your English proficiency does not meet the minimum requirements, you can still be admitted, but you may have to take ESL courses through the Heidelberg English Language Institute (HELI).

-If you are admitted 100% in HELI courses (only ESL courses), you will be admitted as a non-degree student and will be switched to your major once you are not longer a 100% HELI student.
+If you are admitted 100% in HELI courses (only ESL courses), you will be admitted as a non-degree student.
+You will be admitted to your major once you are no longer 100% a HELI student.